 Getting a music stand is a great idea as well, such as one from Yorkville or a similar company.
 A music stand is self-explanatory; it’s used for holding guitar tabs, sheet music, etc.

-Typically, I have my music stand in front of my couch or my stool, and then I sit on the couch to play the guitar with my laptop sitting on my table with all of the accompanying gear.
+As I’ve explained before in my article on the best products for Garageband, I have my music stand in front of my couch or my stool, and then I sit on the couch to play the guitar with my laptop sitting on my table with all of the accompanying gear.

 Frankly, I don’t see how it’s possible to not have a music stand, especially if you’re a musician or even a vocalist.
 You can use it to hold your lyrics, sheet music, tabs, etc.